jenkinsci/job-dsl-plugin/docs/Job-reference.md

 `excludedRegions`, `includedRegions`, `excludedUsers` and `excludedCommitMessages` can be called multiple times to exclude or include more patterns or users.

 Version 2.0 or later of the Subversion Plugin is required to use the `credentials` method.
-The parameter can either be the credentials` description or its UUID.
+The argument for the `credentialsId` method can either be the ID of the credentials or its description.
+Note that finding credentials by description has been [[deprecated|Deprecation-Policy]], see [[Migration]].

 ```groovy
 // checkout a project into the workspace directory